NLSIR ONLINE SUBMISSION GUIDELINES

 - The body of the email must contain succinct biographical information of the author(s) and the name of the institution that they are affiliated to.
 Submissions are welcomed from students, academicians and practitioners alike.

-- We will be accepting submissions for the NLSIR Online on a rolling basis.
+- Deadline: We will be accepting submissions for the NLSIR Online on a rolling basis.
 Please write to us for any queries at [email protected].

 Once posted on NLSIR, a submission may be cross-posted on other platforms.
 The cross-post must carry the words ‘First posted on National Law School of India Review’, with a link to the NLSIR post.